connected-space/react-native-maps/docs/installation.md

      compile project(':react-native-maps')
    }
    ```

-   If you have a different play services than the one included in this library, use the following instead (switch 10.0.1 for the desired version):
+   If you have a different play serivces than the one included in this library, use the following instead (switch 10.0.1 for the desired version):

    ```groovy
    ...
    dependencies {